Unpaid Wages Lawyer

 Pursue an Unpaid Wages Claim

 What Should I Do?

 If you believe that your employer has failed to pay you for work performed, you should talk to an unpaid wages lawyer.
 Dan Atkerson can help you weigh your options, which can include lawsuits, State Labor Board claims, or Fair Labor Standards Act (FLSA) claims.
-Our employment lawyer, serving the communities of Allen, Plano, and Frisco, TX, offers free consultations to discuss your concerns and help determine if you have a case.
+Our employment lawyer, serving the communities of Allen, Plano, and Frisco, TX, offers consultations to discuss your concerns and help determine if you have a case.
 Mr. Atkerson has fought against employment law violations for over 38 years and works on a contingency basis, meaning you owe nothing unless and until he collects compensation on your behalf.

 How Soon Should I Speak to an Attorney?

 It is important for workers to understand that time is limited when it comes to filing these claims, and different statues of limitation apply depending on the details of your case.
 The surest way to achieve justice in these situations is to reach out to an attorney as soon as possible.
 You can depend on Dan Atkerson to take swift action and file the necessary claims on time.

 Examples of Unpaid Wages

 Is your paycheck late?
 Does your employer owe you compensation for work performed as an employee that remains unpaid?
 Does your employer owe you overtime pay, even for “off-the-clock” unpaid overtime?
 Are you being paid less than minimum wage?
 If any of these sounds familiar, you should contact a lawyer.

 We needed an attorney that was knowledgeable in employment law and we found Dan.
 He was very thorough and explained everything that went on, and gave us good advice on how to proceed.
 I highly recommend him.View On Google